What Is Kanna? Benefits, Origins, Quality Differences & How to Choose the Best Kanna Supplement

 Quality Matters: What to Look For in a Kanna Supplement

-Because Kanna is a plant-based ingredient, quality differences are significant and directly impact effectiveness.
+Because Kanna is a plant-based ingredient, quality differences are significant and directly impact consistency.

 • Lack batch-to-batch consistency